-In recent years, Apple has been portrayed as the company who makes incremental, and often underwhelming changes to its product lines.
+In recent years, Apple has been portrayed as a company that makes incremental, and often underwhelming changes to its product lines.
 Every year, when a new iPhone or gadget is released, they give very little detail about the product’s newest features.
 They were criticized for the release of the first iPad (who would need an iPad if they already have a phone and laptop?).
 But the iPad’s first release had more than double the expected sales.
-And with every new iPhone, customers flock to the stores to get the latest of Apple’s technology.
+And with every new iPhone, customers flock to the stores to get the latest in Apple’s technology.

 This is different in the service industries.
 With service-based businesses, your customer can’t directly compare the quality of your offer until after it is received.
 If you underpromise, they may opt for a competitor who promises to deliver better service, not knowing you plan to exceed your own promises.
 Consumers can compare you to hundreds of other services, both in your local area and among digital services.
 Why sell yourself short when the customer thinks they can get more somewhere else?

 It works differently depending on the service you’re providing.
 For example, if you provide auto repair services, most people will just expect you to get the job done.
 If you give them a tune-up or finish the repairs sooner than expected, they will be thrilled and likely become repeat customers.
 However, if you’re trying to sell business consultation or coaching services, clients will be more have higher expectations.
 You need to emphasize the value you provide, as these services are less easy to prove results.